Botomy/Botomy/botomy-wiki/docs/gameplay/levelling.md

 # Levelling

-As you play, you'll gain experience points (XP) and level up.
+Starting as a level 1 player, you'll need to level up quickly to survive.
+Gain experience (XP) by:

+- Eliminating enemies and players
+- Collecting coins and items

+Each level makes you stronger through skill points to increase your health, speed, and damage.

 Here's how the levelling system works:

 ## Level Progression